 An LLC operating agreement is not required in Tennessee, but is highly advisable.
 This is an internal document that establishes how your LLC will be run.
 It sets out the rights and responsibilities of the members and managers, including how the LLC will be managed.
 It can also help preserve your limited liability by showing that your LLC is truly a separate business entity.
 In the absence of an operating agreement, state LLC law will govern how your LLC operates.

 Additional tax and regulatory requirements may apply to your LLC.
 These may include:

 All Tennessee LLCs and foreign LLCs authorized to do business in the state must file an annual report with the Tennessee Secretary of State and pay a $50 filing fee per member (minimum of $300 and maximum of $3,000).
 Annual reports are due on or before the first day of the fourth month following the LLC's fiscal year closing.
-Annual reports may be filed online at the Tennessee Secretary of State website or mailed.
+For example, if your LLC's fiscal year closes on June 30, your annual report is due by October 1.
+If your fiscal year is the calendar year, the report is due by April 1.
+Annual reports may be filed online or by postal mail.